NeutrinoZh/into-the-abyss/docs/Readme.md

 - **MVP + Services Pattern:** The project architecture is based on the Model-View-Presenter pattern along with the Services pattern for better separation of concerns.

--  **Zenject DI Framework:** Zenject is used as the dependency injection framework to manage object composition and support the Inversion of Control (IoC) principle.

 - **UI Toolkit:** The Unity UI Toolkit is employed for creating flexible and dynamic user interfaces.

 - **Dotween:** Dotween is used for smooth and efficient tweening and animation.